pizzaeueu/ZIO-LLM-Proxy/README.md

+# MCP Proxy MVP Specification

 ## Requirements
-- Add the ability to make MCP calls for external LLM providers
+- Add the ability to make MCP calls for OpenAI models
-- Run PII checks
+- Run PII checks for the data provided to LLM
 - Ask the user for access to share sensitive information with LLM
 - No authentication mechanism is required
 - No metrics are required